- Implementation period: July 2013 – July 2016

 - Improve women’s access and ability to run for office and serve as elected leaders.

-- Support CSO networks to engage elected leaders on advocacy issues.
+- Support civil society networks to engage elected leaders on advocacy issues.

 - Hosted female campaign schools for over 280 provincial council candidates from 34 provinces.

-- Trained almost 50,000 candidate agents across 28 provinces for Election Day oversight.
+- Trained 50,000 candidate agents across 28 provinces for Election Day oversight.

 - Fielded domestic observers at over 4,000 polling stations during the 2014 presidential and provincial council elections.

-- Trained all 34 newly-elected provincial councils on their roles and responsibilities.
+- Trained 470 newly-elected provincial councilors (84 of them women) from all 34 provincial councils on their roles and responsibilities.

-- Organized 55 monthly political discussions drawing close to 2,500 participants from local CSOs, political parties, and other election stakeholders to increase cross-party dialogue.
+- Organized 93 political discussions drawing 3,429 participants from local civil society organizations, political parties, and other election stakeholders to increase cross-party dialogue.

-- Advanced 18 advocacy initiatives in six6 regions by 37 partner CSOs, bringing together civil society and elected leaders to address issues of importance in their communities.
+- Advanced 18 advocacy initiatives in six regions by 37 partner CSOs, bringing together civil society and elected leaders to address issues of importance in their communities.